· Compliance · 13 min read

 Container Requirements

-Hazardous waste must be stored in containers that are in good condition.
+Under the federal LQG and SQG container-condition rules, hazardous waste must be stored in containers that are in good condition.
 A container showing severe rusting, apparent structural defects, or deterioration that could cause leakage must be transferred to a sound container or overpacked immediately.
 Not at the next scheduled pickup, not at the end of the shift.

 Inspectors evaluate container condition by looking for: